loudposey/Compound-Improvement/README.md

    I can't overstate this one, as it's truly game-changing.
 If one wants to be a good Manager (AT ANY LEVEL) one must be able to identify, persuade, guide, motivate, entice, and otherwise inveigle talented people to sign on to your rowboat (or yacht, or schooner, or battleship) and not only do the things they already know, but to learn new things, teach others the things they know, inspire each other to learn things no one knows how to do, and soldier on when no one knows how to do anything.

-   The rule in my head when rolling teams under this rule was simple, one I'd learned from an NCO - 'Take care of your troops, and your troops will take care of you.'
+   The rule in my head when rolling teams under this rule was simple, one I'd learned from an grizzled sergeant - 'Take care of your troops, and your troops will take care of you.'

    When I began to assemble teams, I looked for people who showed the behaviors I valued.
 I trusted them, gave them all kinds of latitude, and hoped for the best - and it worked.
 And so the First Principle of the New Method was born - 'Hire Well.'